carlbeet/ConnectFour/README.md

 # ConnectFour
-fun little connect 4 game with dashes by Carley Noll
+connect 4 game with dashes
+by Carley Noll